phayes/geoPHP/README.txt

 It is not meant to be high-performance nor is it meant to be an extensive implementation of the spec.
 If you have root on your machine and are looking for a high-performance PHP library for doing geometric operations, check out the GEOS PHP extension.

+This project is currently looking for co-maintainers.
+If you think you can help out, please send me a message.
+Forks are also welcome, please issue pull requests and I will merge them into the main branch.

 Example usage:
 -------------------------------------------------